 Islands boast some of the most diverse collections of plants and animals on Earth.
 With a unique set of influences and conditions, island life has evolved in a very different way from life on larger landmasses.

 The Convention on Biological Diversity aims to bring these island ecosystems to the public's attention.
-The annual International Day of Biological Diversity (which is marked on May 22), raises worldwide awareness about biodiversity, from its many benefits for people to the variety of places — like islands — where it tends to thrive.
+The annual International Day of Biological Diversity (which falls on May 22), raises worldwide awareness about biodiversity, from its many benefits for people to the variety of places — like islands — where it tends to thrive.

 These 11 islands provide a living definition of biological diversity.
 Few other landmasses can match the uniqueness of their plant and animal species.